Phobetor/allegro-php/docs/Api/AllegroPricesApi.md

 Get the current eligibility information for the account

-Use this resource to get the current Allegro Prices eligibility information for the account.
+Use this resource to get the current Allegro Prices eligibility information for the account on each of the available marketplaces.
 Read more: <a href=\"../../tutorials/jak-przypisac-oferte-kampanii-GRaj0q6Gwuy#allegro-ceny-jak-zarzadzac-zgodami-na-uczestnictwo-w-programie\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-submit-offers-to-campaigns-AgGjd6EmyH4#allegro-prices-how-to-manage-program-participation-consents\" target=\"_blank\">EN</a>.

 ### Example